-Funded startups have unique challenges that aren’t seen in other businesses.
+VC and other funded startups have unique challenges that aren’t seen in other businesses.
 The VC or other Institutional Investors will expect you to provide proper financials for their analysis and review, far in excess of what a small business at similar levels of revenue growth would expect.
-Additionally, you have challenges with stock options and convertible debt instruments which has made start up accounting a more specialized niche.
+Additionally, you have challenges with stock options and convertible debt instruments, which have made startup accounting a more specialized niche.
 Bette’s first startup accounting gig was right out of MIT for an MIT Startup, and she has worked with technology and startup companies ever since.
+As the founder of a startup CPA firm, Bette has volunteered as a mentor at Incubate Miami, one of the first attempts at building south Florida’s startup scene.
 We handle the accounting and tax needs of funded startups, making sure that the options are properly accounted for.
 If you involve us early while the lawyers are drafting the agreements, we can make sure that all your business and tax issues are addressed in your legal paperwork, issues that may not be fixable if not addressed early.

 Increasing Research and Development Tax Credit